axibase/atsd/changelogs/2016_03/README.md

 The `WEEK` interval type, along with `DAY`, `MONTH`, `QUARTER`, and `YEAR` are aligned to the server calendar by default.
 In particular, the `WEEK` period, when calendar-aligned, starts on the first Monday in the initial year in the specified timespan, and is incremented forward.
-For example, the first Monday in 2016 was January 4th and the 2-week periods were started on that date.
+For example, the first Monday in 2016 is January 4th and the 2-week periods begins on that date.

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd EEEEE') as 'date', sum(value)